General Linguistic Track

 There are two primary sorts of graduate advising in this Department: (1) with the Director of Graduate Studies, and (2) with one’s individual faculty advisor.

-- Director of Graduate Studies.
-The Director of Graduate Studies assists the student in keeping track of their progress through the formal requirements of the M.A. or Ph.D. program.
+- Director of Graduate Studies: The Director of Graduate Studies assists the student in keeping track of their progress through the formal requirements of the theorhetical program.
 You should see the Director of Graduate Studies (DGS) to review the details of your academic progress, to determine readiness to apply for the degree, and to secure departmental approval for any clarifications of, or exceptions to, departmental requirements.
-For the 2017-18 academic year the principal DGS is Professor Eric Pederson.
+The principal DGS is Professor Eric Pederson.